Multi-Scale Data Assimilation in Turbulent Models: Ensemble Kalman Filter Results

 \subsection{Measured Scale Schemes}

-While unresolved scales have traditionally been treated as mere sources of model error~\cite{mitchell_accounting_model_2015,carrassi_treatment_error_2011}, in this work we perform a systematic investigation of how the choice of measured scales affects both statistical and instantaneous DA reconstruction, as well as cascading energy transfer.
+In this work we perform a systematic investigation of how the choice of measured scales affects both statistical and instantaneous DA reconstruction, as well as cascading energy transfer.
 After establishing a synchronization threshold based on observation sparseness $\Delta t_{\textit{obs}}$, we fix it to $\tau_{15}$ (the turnover time of the dissipative scale), which so far has ensured the best assimilation performance, and vary the set of measured shells to assess its impact.

-A central finding is that measuring two adjacent shells within the inertial range, such as shells 6 and 7 (\hyperref[fig:set_shells]{Fig.~\ref*{fig:set_shells}}), suffices to achieve full synchronization of the large-scale dynamics.
+A central finding is that measuring two adjacent shells within the inertial range, such as shells 6 and 7, suffices to achieve full synchronization of the large-scale dynamics (\hyperref[fig:set_shells]{Fig.~\ref*{fig:set_shells}(b)}).
 Adding a third measurement (e.g., shells 6, 7, and 8) only assimilates an additional fast scale without significantly enhancing synchronization.
 In contrast, measuring a single shell (e.g., shell $6$) fails to synchronize the inertial range and disrupts the energy cascade.
 This disruption arises from the structure of the energy flux, which is mediated through triadic couplings involving terms such as $u_n^* u_{n+1}^* u_{n+2}$ and $u_{n-1}^* u_n^* u_{n+1}$.
-An inadequate reconstruction of these nonlinear interactions leads to bottlenecks, blocking the transfer of energy from the forced scales and causing its accumulation in the shells immediately preceding the measured one.
+An inadequate reconstruction of these nonlinear interactions leads to bottlenecks, blocking the transfer of energy from the forced scales and causing its accumulation in the shells immediately preceding the measured one (see \hyperref[fig:set_shells]{Fig.~\ref*{fig:set_shells}(a)}).
 Contiguity between measured shells is therefore critical: adjacent measurements fully constrain the local flux, ensuring seamless energy transfer across scales.
-When measurements are widely separated, synchronization gaps emerge, as illustrated in \hyperref[fig:214_414_614_partial]{Fig.~\ref*{fig:214_414_614_partial}}, where increasing separation in the 6--14, 4--14, and 2--14 configurations progressively deteriorates intermediate-scale synchronization.
-In the 2--14 case, a partial recovery is observed, attributed to the proximity of the (measured) $u_2$ shell to the forcing region (we recall that both the ground truth and the ensembles evolve with the same forcing), which improves local flux reconstruction.
-Although nonlocal correlations allow limited information transfer, the most effective strategy remains the measurement of two contiguous shells, simultaneously constraining both flux directions and ensuring full synchronization of the cascade initiated at $n = 0$.